gpolaert/blog/HowTo.md

-# Multi-line support
+# Manage log multi-lines

 ## What will try to do?
-In this post, I'm going to show how handle multi lines with the common log shippers:
+In this post, I'm going to show how handle multi-lines log with the common log shippers:
 * rsyslog,
 * syslog-ng
 * fluentd